-The process of getting validated as a Non for profit from Microsoft can be a bit tricky.
+The process of becoming approved as a non-profit by Microsoft might be difficult.
 We know the tricks, just give us a shout and we are here to assist you.

 There is absolutely no doubt the love Office 365 can bring to a small NFP.

 Have we not heard this over and over again ?

 Avoid passwords that are easy to guess, such as a series of numbers in numerical order, names of popular sports, and personal information like birth dates.
 Use passwords that are 12 or more characters and combine upper and lowercase letters, numbers, and special characters.

 Additionally, it is advised to update passwords for admin accounts every 45 to 60 days and for non-admin users every three months..
 Avoid common usernames such as “administrator” and “username” as well—these are easy prey for hackers.

 I still cannot believe the top most common passwords for the year 2017

 https://haveibeenpwned.com/ is a website which can advise you if your Email account has been compromised in any data breach.
 I would strongly recommend to check your email account on there.
 There have been LinkedIn Account breaches, Adobe Account breaches, iCloud and the list can go on.